What is non-hodgkin lymphoma?

 - GP (General Practitioner)- looks after your general health and works with your specialists to coordinate treatment.

 - Haematologist- specialises in diagnosing and treating diseases of the blood and lymphatic system.

 - Radiation oncologist- prescribes and coordinates radiation therapy treatment.

 - Medical oncologist- prescribes and coordinates the course of chemotherapy.

 - Cancer nurses- assist with treatment and provide information and support throughout your treatment.

 - Other allied health professionals- such as social workers, pharmacists and counsellors.

 Screening for non-Hodgkin lymphoma

-There is currently no screening test for non-Hodgkin lymphoma.
+There is currently no national screening program for non-Hodgkin lymphoma.